 Hester Hill Schnipper, LICSW, OSW-C Program Manager Emeritus, Oncology, Social Work

 ...
 And a Social Worker's Dilemma

-I have often written about CAM (complementary and alternative medicine) therapies.
-Many cancer patients, many people in general, use one or another CAM treatment, and I have had many patients who felt that acupuncture or massage or meditation was extremely helpful to them as they went through cancer treatment.
+I have often written about complementary and alternative medicine (CAM) therapies.
+Many cancer patients, many people in general, use one or another CAM treatment, and I have had many patients who felt that acupuncture, massage or meditation was extremely helpful to them as they went through cancer treatment.

-This post is stimulated by a recent article in the journal JAMA Oncology that found that some people who chose CAM therapies instead of standard cancer care did worse, with lower five-year survival rates than those who did not.
-Note that these were people who opted out of chemo, radiation and sometimes surgery in favor of other kinds of "treatments."
-People who used both types did as well as their companions in cancer.
-These generally were people who were younger, well educated and of higher socioeconomic status.
+This post is stimulated by a recent article in the journal JAMA Oncology that found that some patients who chose CAM therapies instead of standard cancer care fared worse, with lower five-year survival rates than those who did not.
+Note that these were patients who opted out of chemo, radiation and sometimes surgery in favor of other kinds of "treatments."
+Patients who used both types did as well as their companions in cancer.
+These generally were people who were younger, well-educated and of higher socioeconomic status.

 Or should I metaphorically grab them by the collar and tell them they are making a mistake?
 Should I tell them a few stories about people I have known who refused conventional medicine and then re-appeared some time later--but, who, by then, had widespread disease that could no longer be cured.
 We get one chance to try to eradicate our cancers, and that one chance is almost always at the start.
 Thinking that we can always do treatment later, if the cancer returns, is a fallacy.
 A dangerous one.